Unveiling the Magic of Division: A Deep Dive into 600 Divided by 4

 Further Exploration: Understanding Remainders

 While 600 divides evenly by 4, let's briefly consider situations where there's a remainder.
-For example, if we divide 601 by 4:
+To give you an idea, if we divide 601 by 4:

 - 4 goes into 6 once with a remainder of 2.